tippi-fifestarr/apt-id/README.md

    cd move/
    ```

-2. Compile the contract using that Aptos CLI:
+2. Compile the contract using the Aptos CLI:
    ```
    aptos move compile
    ```